-- Flaky salt: A touch of salt helps to enhance the flavours and balance the overall sweetness of the dessert.
+- Flaky salt: A touch of salt helps to enhance the flavors and balance the overall sweetness of the dessert.

-- Cacao butter: Cacao butter gives a delicious “white chocolate” flavour, and it also acts as the setting agent for the mint ganache layer of these bars.
-If you can’t get cacao butter, you can use vegan white chocolate in it’s place.
+- Cacao butter: Cacao butter gives a delicious "white chocolate" flavor, and it also acts as the setting agent for the mint ganache layer of these bars.
+If you can't get cacao butter, you can use vegan white chocolate in its place.
 You might want to skip the maple syrup if using white chocolate as it will already be sweetened.

-- Fresh mint leaves: The star of this recipe, fresh mint leaves add both flavour and colour to the ganache.
+- Fresh mint leaves: The star of this recipe, fresh mint leaves add both flavor and color to the ganache.

-- Coconut butter: This adds a lovely flavour and creaminess to the ganache, you can however leave it out if you don’t have it to hand.
+- Coconut butter: This adds a lovely flavor and creaminess to the ganache, you can however leave it out if you don't have it to hand.

-- Vegan dark chocolate: A good quality dark chocolate is usually dairy-free by default, however be sure to check those labels.
+- Vegan dark chocolate: A good quality dark chocolate is usually dairy-free by default however, be sure to check those labels.
 Some brands still sneak in the dairy!
-I used a 70% dark chocolate for this recipe but you can go for a more bitter chocolate or even a vegan milk chocolate.
+I used 70% dark chocolate for this recipe but you can go for more bitter chocolate or even vegan milk chocolate.